ggetz/lunar-rabbit-website/_posts/2016-08-31-Save-System-Part-I.markdown

 We now have a basic understanding of how to use ```PlayerPrefs```, but we've only saved an Integer.
 We can also save other primitives, but not objects.
-This limitation can lead to poor design that will hamper progress as development movess forward.
+This limitation can lead to poor design that will hamper progress as development moves forward.
 To remedy this our group had a long conversation about how we wanted saving to work in the game.
 The most important part of the discussion was when we decided for there to be only one save rather than multiple.
 This meant ```PlayerPrefs``` was a solid option as we could use common sense keys without having to write extra code to handle multiple saves.